Getting Started

 Thank the doctor for seeing you today.

-Ask if they have the copy you sent. or do they need your final copy of the drug's warning leaflet / legal disclaimer,
+Ask if they have the copy of the report, questions in communication that you've sent them, or do they need your copy of the drug's warning leaflet / legal disclaimer,

 and your medication allergy alerts.

-If it is legal in your country (Check in advance!), record the conversation on your phone.
+If it is legal in your country State (check in advance!), record the conversation on your phone.
+Review RIGHT TO RECORD LAWS.

 KEEP THE FOCUS ON WHAT YOU YOUR GOALS